 So all I had to do was survive the jungle in Cayo for three weeks.
 Then I could tell David I hadn’t seen any place I’d have any interest in living… and this whole thing would be over.

 We’ve been living in Cayo ever since.
-It’s now more than five years.
+It’s now more than eight years.

 Back in Idaho, I had a fine life but a small life.
 I had my work, my home.
 I had Target.
 I shopped for entertainment.
 I was happy, but I had no idea how much I was missing out on.
 Making this move has opened up the whole world to me.
 Now I see how small and fearful my perfectly fine life really was.
 I was afraid of moving outside my comfort zone, but I didn’t even realize it.
 I made this move for my husband, but I think I’m the one who has really benefited.